Alice Weaver Flaherty

 Alice Weaver Flaherty is an American neurologist.
-She is a researcher, physician, educator and author of the 2004 book The Midnight Disease: The Drive to Write, Writer's Block, and the Creative Brain, about the neural basis of creativity.
+She is a researcher, physician, educator, and author of the 2004 book The Midnight Disease: The Drive to Write, Writer's Block, and the Creative Brain, about the neural basis of creativity.

 Early life and education

-She grew up in Brookside, a hamlet of Mendham Township, New Jersey and graduated from West Morris Mendham High School.
+Alice Flaherty was born on 21 July 1963 in Morristown, New Jersey to mechanical engineer Franklin Trimby Flaherty and librarian Sarah Louise Flaherty.
+She grew up in Brookside, an unincorporated community in Mendham Township, New Jersey and graduated from West Morris Mendham High School.
 She completed her undergraduate degree and her medical degree at Harvard University as well as a fellowship there.
 She also completed a Ph.D. at MIT.

 Career

-Dr. Flaherty is a joint associate professor of neurology and psychiatry at Harvard Medical School.
+Flaherty is a joint associate professor of neurology and psychiatry at Harvard Medical School.
 She is a neurologist at Massachusetts General Hospital.
-She heads the MGH Neurology’s Brain Stimulator Unit, where “she uses deep brain stimulators to treat neurological disease and psychiatric disease.
-Her research focuses on voluntary control of action, and how human brains represent their bodies, two factors that help drive suffering in depression, Parkinson’s, and somatoform disorders.”
+She was the first head of the MGH neurology department's Brain Stimulator Unit, where "she uses deep brain stimulators to treat neurological disease and psychiatric disease.
+Her research focuses on voluntary control of action, and how human brains represent their bodies and attitude, two factors that help drive suffering in depression, Parkinson's, and somatoform disorders."

-She writes in various genres, including “scientific papers, humorous essays, and picture books”.
+She writes in various genres, including "scientific papers, humorous essays, and picture books".
 Her book, The Massachusetts General Hospital Handbook of Neurology was for years the most "widely used neurology text in its class".
 Her most famous book, The Midnight Disease, appeared on "Best Books of 2004" lists in The Washington Post and The San Francisco Chronicle.

 Experience with hypergraphia

 After her premature twin boys died soon after their birth, Flaherty was full of grief.
-Several days later, however, she “awoke one morning with an overwhelming desire to put everything on her mind on paper”.
+Several days later, however, she "awoke one morning with an overwhelming desire to put everything on her mind on paper".
 She describes her experiences with hypergraphia, this overwhelming urge to write.
-She claims she could not stop for a period of four months.
+She claims she could not stop for four months.
+Flaherty says, "It was as if someone has thrown a switch...
+Everything seemed so full of importance, I had to write it all down and preserve it."
 A similar experience occurred after the birth of her premature twin girls, who survived.
 Following the two births, her abilities to produce creative works were heightened.
 The Midnight Disease tried to make sense of this phenomenon.